ebsizzlin/WeatherDashboard/README.md

 - hide & show onclick
 - UV button
 - moment.js
+- math.floor calculations work

 # Future Additions

-- moment.js for forecasts
-- temperature # doesn't make sense
 - how to change button color depending on favorable, moderate, severe
 - spread 5 forecast cards out even with the current city box

+- bonus: refresh and it shows last searched
 - bonus: change searches to buttons that can be clicked on & keep them displayed when you reseach (work schedule hw?)

 # Screenshots